per-garden/webapp/README.md

 ## Application build

-Make sure you are positioned in directory web_frontend (or ext_frontend, int_frontend respectivley for dual_controlled_component).
+Make sure you are positioned in directory web_frontend (or ext_frontend, int_frontend respectively for dual_controlled_component).
 Then type:

  - npm run build